-What is TMJ and what does it have to do with a good night’s sleep?
+What is TMJ – and what’s it got to do with sleep?

 There’s nothing worse than waking up in pain.
-Sleep should leave you rejuvenated, refreshed and rested but when living with a condition such as TMJ or TMD (Temporomandibular Joint Disorder), this can be hard to achieve.
-To make matters worse, TMJ is a very individualized condition and the causes and symptoms are specific to each individual.
-One of the best ways to begin tackling your TMJ issues is to evaluate how you sleep and how that may be affecting your condition.
+Sleep should leave us rejuvenated, refreshed and rested but when living with a condition such as TMJ (Temporomandibular Joint Disorder), this can be hard to achieve.
+TMJ is a very individualized condition and the causes and symptoms are specific to each individual.
+One of the best ways to begin tackling your TMJ issues is to evaluate how you sleep and how your sleep habits may be affecting your condition.

 The temporomandibular joint (TMJ) is the joint on either side of your face.
 The joint is a hinge that connects your jaw to the temporal bones of your skull, which are in front of each ear.
 These joints and jaw muscles allow you to move your jaw up and down, side to side, forward and backwards, so you can talk, chew, yawn or swallow.

 Problems or disorders of this area of your jaw (TMJ disorders) are a result of issues with the chewing muscles and joints that connect your lower jaw to your skull.